Integrated organic inference (IOI): A reconciliation of statistical paradigms: Examples

 It can be shown that the full conditional fiducial densities $f(\mu\,|\,\sigma^2,x)$ and $f(\sigma^2\,|\,\mu,x)$ as they have just been specified are compatible and the joint density function of $\mu$ and $\sigma^2$ that they directly define is unique.
 This density function is therefore the joint fiducial density of $\mu$ and $\sigma^2$.
 In particular, the marginal density of $\mu$ over this joint fiducial density is given by:

-where $s$ is the sample standard deviation, i.e.\ it is a non-standardised Student $t$ density function with $n-1$ degrees of freedom, location parameter equal to $\bar{x}$ and scaling parameter equal to $s/\sqrt{n}$ (which are settings that of course make it a very familiar member of this particular family of density functions), while the marginal density of $\sigma^2$ over the joint fiducial density of $\mu$ and $\sigma^2$ in question is given by:
+where $s$ is the sample standard deviation, i.e.\ it is a non-standardised Student $t$ density function with $n-1$ degrees of freedom, location parameter equal to $\bar{x}$ and scaling pa\-rameter equal to $s/\sqrt{n}$ (which are settings that of course make it a very familiar mem-{ }ber of this particular family of density functions), while the marginal density of $\sigma^2$ over the joint fiducial density of $\mu$ and $\sigma^2$ in question is given by:

 All the main results that have just been outlined were previously given with more explanation in Bowater~(2019a), and indeed, a similar derivation of these results can be found in Bowater~(2018a).
 By contrast, in what follows, the results that will be presented are generally original results, i.e.\ results not discussed in earlier papers, although various references will be made to examples that have been detailed previously.